ankitrai2304/Real-time-measurement-using-opencv-cv2-/README.md

-Here’s a clean and professional README description for your project:
+Here’s a clean and professional README description for project:

 ---